 The Model 5154 allows four stereo digital audio signals (eight audio channels) to be de-embedded from the input SDI signal.
 Eight configuration choices allow flexibility as to how the audio groups present in the SDI source will be de-embedded and routed to the four digital audio outputs.
 A range of applications can be supported by taking advantage of the module's ability to de-embed from groups 1, 2, 3, and 4.

 The four digital audio outputs are unbalanced, 75 ohms, and follow the AES3 standard.
 They comply with broadcast-standard "24-bit, 48 kHz" digital audio signals.
 They follow the internal timing of the Model 5154 and cannot be locked to an external reference.

-The Model 5154's digital audio outputs are directly compatible with the digital audio inputs on several 5100-Series modules from Studio Technologies.
-These include the Model 5121 Line/IFB Output Module and the Model 5140 Intercom Interface Module.
+The Model 5154's digital audio outputs are directly compatible with the digital audio inputs on several 5100-Series modules from Studio Technologies, including the Model 5121 Line/IFB Output Module.